nextcloud/integration_zulip/README.md

 ### User settings

 The account configuration happens in the "Connected accounts" user settings section.
-It requires you to specify the URL of your Zulip instance and the API key associated with your Zulip account in that instance.
+It requires you to specify the URL of your Zulip instance and the email address and API key associated with your Zulip account in that instance.

 If those settings are not configured,